RAW vs. JPEG: Which Format Should You Use?

 RAW Format

 When you shoot in RAW, your camera's sensor captures unprocessed and uncompressed data.
 It preserves all the original information without any changes.
-Think of it as a digital negative, where nothing has been adjusted yet.
-This leads to large file sizes because all captured data is stored.
+Think of it as a digital negative, where nothing has been altered.
+This leads to large file sizes because all the captured data is kept.

 To work with RAW files on your computer, you need to decode or convert them into a format your computer can display.
 Software like Adobe Lightroom can do this conversion and lets you adjust the image as needed.